cyberforge1/cyberforge1/README.md

 - 👋 Hello!
 I'm **Oliver**.
 Wonderful to have you here
 - 🚀 I'm passionate about learning technology and finding creative solutions
-- 🌱 Exploring AI Agents, AWS Solutions Architecture, and ETL data pipelines
+- 📚 Currently focusing on postgraduate studies and earning AWS certifications
-- 🧩 Currently focusing on postgraduate studies and earning AWS certifications
+- 🧩 Exploring AI Agents, AWS Solutions Architecture, and ETL data pipelines
 - 🌏 I also greatly enjoy filmmaking, exploring the world, and seeking new adventures

 ### Contact Me: